arnaudduval/yeti/doc/source/index.rst

 YETI documentation
 ==================

-YETI (YET another Iga code) is python library for isogeometric analysis dedicated to shape optimization.
+YETI (YET another Iga code) is a python library for isogeometric analysis dedicated to shape optimization.

 .. toctree::